Ornithopter

 An ornithopter (from Ancient Greek ὄρνις 'bird' and πτερόν 'wing') is an aircraft that flies by flapping its wings.
 Designers sought to imitate the flapping-wing flight of birds, bats, and insects.
-Though machines may differ in form, they are usually built on the same scale as flying animals.
-Larger, crewed ornithopters have also been built and some have been successful.
+The term covers a wide range of possible designs.
+Ornithopters are typically built on the scale of the animals they emulate, however larger, crewed fliers have also found experimental success.
 Crewed ornithopters are generally powered either by engines or by the pilot.

 Early history

 Some early crude flight attempts may have been intended to achieve flapping-wing flight, but probably only a glide was actually achieved.
 They include the purported flights of the 11th-century Catholic monk Eilmer of Malmesbury (recorded in the 12th century) and the 9th-century poet Abbas Ibn Firnas (recorded in the 17th century).
 Roger Bacon, writing in 1260, was also among the first to consider a technological means of flight.
 In 1485, Leonardo da Vinci began to study the flight of birds.
 He grasped that humans are too heavy, and not strong enough, to fly using wings simply attached to the arms.
 He, therefore, sketched a device in which the aviator lies down on a plank and works two large, membranous wings using hand levers, foot pedals, and a system of pulleys.